AmplitudeAudio/sdk/docs/content/en/docs/project-setup/project-architecture.md

 ## sounds/

 The `sounds` directory contains the definition files for [Sound] objects.
 Those files are used to describe raw audio sample assets to make them usable as standalone objects or in Collections and Switch Containers.
 Each `.json` file of this directory should match this [flatbuffer schema](https://github.com/SparkyStudios/AmplitudeAudioSDK/blob/main/schemas/sound_definition.fbs).
-Learn more about sounds on the [Sounds](../sounds) guide.
+Learn more on how to create sounds on the [Sounds]({{< relref "docs/project-setup/sound" >}}) guide.

 ## switch_containers/